dmayerdesign/funk/features/commerce/shipment.feature.md

 ## Rule: The Enterprise's shipping cost strategy must be persisted (flat rate or by weight).

+## Rule: A customer's shipping address must be verified before shipping rates are fetched.

 ## Rule: A customer must see options for shipping rates before submitting an Order.

 ### Example: Sam the shopper has a choice of by-weight shipping rates at checkout.